-his guide was produced to assist you in preparing for your BC coastal photo tour with Natural Art Images.
-It is intended as a helpful supplement to the information you have (or will) receive in your Trip Bible and, as such, may overlap on some of the same topics.
-Any conditions or constraints that are specific or unique to your trip - and that could impact on your gear choice - will be covered in your Trip Bible.

-This guide covers four main areas:

-• A description of the "nature" and style of wildlife photography you'll encounter on your photo tour (which I think of as the "expectations management" section!).
+his guide was produced to assist you in preparing for your BC • A section on the wildlife photography ethics we will all follow on coastal photo tour with Natural Art Images.
+It is intended as a your photo tour. helpful supplement to the information you have (or will) receive • A "Choosing Your Camera Gear" section that includes a description in your Trip Bible and, as such, may overlap on some of the same topics. of the special conditions and constraints you'll face on virtually all Any conditions or constraints that are specific or unique to your trip - coastal BC photo tours with Natural Art Images (and how they may and that could impact on your gear choice - will be covered in your Trip impact on your gear choice).
+Bible. • A "Tips & Tricks" section that should help you significantly while on This guide covers four main areas: the photo tour.
+Enjoy! • A description of the "nature" and style of wildlife photography you'll encounter on your photo tour (which I think of as the "expectations management" section!).